Skip to content

 During periods of heavy traffic, a temporary double lane will be activated.
 At the same time, work will begin on the construction of a new bridge, which will ensure smoother traffic flow and greater safety in the long term.

-The renovation of the Lueg Bridge will be carried out in three main phases.
-First, the new load-bearing structure will be constructed, followed by the demolition of the old structure.
-Then the entire construction project will be completed.
-The work is expected to be completed in 2030.
+The renovation work on the Lueg Bridge is carried out in three main phases.
+First, the new supporting structure is built, followed by the demolition of the old bridge.
+Finally, the entire construction project is completed.
+Completion is scheduled for 2030.

 Alternative routes to the Brenner Pass